 The Statement of Interest: this statement, modelled after the “Plan of Study” in the OGS application or the “Program of Study” in the SSHRC application, should articulate a proposed area of doctoral research.
 It should explain how the applicant will conduct an organized study of a defined scholarly topic within a primary field (a literary historical period or national tradition), while making a case for the significance and importance of generating knowledge about this topic.
 The applicant must state clearly the research program’s objectives and outcomes and demonstrate how these objectives and outcomes build upon his or her previous knowledge (coursework) and current scholarship in the field (secondary sources).
 The purpose of the statement of interest is not to hold the successful applicant to a particular research program but to enable the Graduate Committee to assess the applicant’s abilities to prepare, conceptualize, and organize a research agenda–abilities invaluable for graduate coursework, particularly essay writing.
 This statement should be 250 to 500 words (1-2 pages) in length.

 Please upload a pdf of a writing sample from one of your graduate courses; the sample must have an instructor’s name on it along with details of the course in which the essay was written (full course code and course title).
 The sample should be a clean, ungraded copy.
 It should ideally be your best example of writing and should provide evidence of your ability to argue persuasively and conduct research or theoretical inquiry into an English literary topic.
 You, no doubt, want to provide an essay that deals with your proposed primary field.
 The sample should be 2500 to 5000 words (10-20 pages) in length.

-For Calendar requirements and regulations please click here.
+For program requirements and regulations please review the Graduate Calendar.